Portal Forebay Campground

 Directions

-From Clovis, take Highway 168 east to Shaver Lake.
+Take Highway 168 east from Clovis to Shaver Lake.
 Continue through Shaver Lake to Huntington Lake.
-At the east end of Huntington Lake, turn right on Kaiser Pass Road at Eastwood Visitor Center.
+At the east end of Huntington Lake, turn right onto Kaiser Pass Road at the Eastwood Visitor Center.
 Travel 13.6 miles northeast on Kaiser Pass Road to Portal Forebay Campground.

 Amenities